alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Added a new OutputActionedRow attribute which provides the record that has the most recent row action performed on it
 -   Row Actions can now be displayed as either an Icon or a configurable Button with or without an Icon
 -   Improved reactivity for the row actions
+-   Increased the maximum column width from 1000px to 1500px

 **Bug Fixes:**
 -   Date field values that get adjusted by the timzoneeoffset now are stored as YYYY-MM-DD - prior versions stored as a datetime which caused issues with collection processors and action butttons